| | | | | | | |

-This easy Chocolate Almond Butter recipe is an almond version of Nutella, and a healthier treat; although it’s gluten free, refined sugar free and dairy free, it will satisfy all of your chocolate cravings!
-Plus it’s made in 15 minutes or less.
+This Homemade Chocolate Almond Butter spread recipe is an almond version of a hazelnut spread and a healthier treat.
+Although it’s gluten-free, refined sugar-free, and dairy-free, it will satisfy all your chocolate cravings!
+Plus, it’s made in 15 minutes or less.

 Chocolate Almond Butter